 A development project of this large scale, with multiple phases, has numerous opportunities to apply green building and sustainable site development techniques to achieve green building certification and environmental excellency.
 The applicant should apply those techniques, as practical, at the time of SDP.
-A condition has been included herein, requiring the applicant to provide green building techniques at the site, with the submittal of the SDP.
+A condition has been included in the Recommendation section of this technical staff report, requiring the applicant to provide green building techniques at the site, with the submittal of the SDP.